STMiki/evcm-tek2-classmanager/README.md

 EVCM - CLASS
 ============

-/!\ the orm will be deleted /!\
+the orm will be deleted

+ORM == Manager

+he manage all my class

 ORM
-  ClassManager
-    function for create the class
   Class
     function
     property